hkhan925/Hate-Speech-Classifier/CogMI Conference/README.md

 The reduced unigrams and bigrams are sparse reductions that are 5% the size of the corresponding NLP vectors.

 Warning: Running this entire file and saving every subsequent NLP vector will take up a lot of storage (well over 100 GB).
 It is recommended that only 8 of the vectorizations corresponding to 1 specific scenario are run and saved at a time.
 That data should be used to train, evaluate, and save several machine learning models and then should be deleted before starting on another scenario to conserve space.

+# Scenario.ipynb Files

+The four files (Scenario 1, Scenario 2, Scenario 3, Scenario 4) correspond to the four scenarios outlined in the FeatureExtraction File.

+The FeatureExtraction File generates and saves the 8 NLP schemes and the labels for each scenario.
+Then, in the scenario files, the 8 vectorizations and correct labels are imported.
+Four classifiers are built and evaluated for each of the 8 NLP schemes.

+The four classifies are:

+1) Logistic Regression
+2) Random Forest
+3) Deep Neural Network
+4) Deep Neural Network with Early Stopping

+The evaluation metrics for the classifiers are:

+1) Accuracy
+2) ROC AUC Score
+3) F1 Score
+4) Precision
+5) Recall